torden/cpulimit/README.md

    OPTIONS
       -l, --limit=N      percentage of cpu allowed from 0 to 100 (mandatory) -v, --verbose      show control statistics
-      -z, --lazy         exit if there is no suitable target process, or if it dies -h, --help         display this help and exit -d, --daemonize    damonization
+      -z, --lazy         exit if there is no suitable target process, or if it die -h, --help         display this help and exit -d, --daemonize    damonization
       -f, --fore         force run, killing prevent process with forcing muti run lock

 ```
+### Madantory Parameters
+ * -p or --pid=N : Target Process ID
+ * -e or --exe=FILE : Executable Program File
+ * -P or --path=PATH : Absolute Path anem of Excutable Program File
+ * -L or --logpath : CPULImit logfile full path

+### Optional Parameters
+ * -l N or --limit=N : CPU Allow max usage(0 to 100) default value is 100%
+ * -v or --verbose : show control statistics
+ * -z or --lazy : exit if there is no suitable target process or if it was die
+ * -h or --help : display this help and exit
+ * -d or --daemonize : damonization , if it not use, cpulimited using forground mode
+ * -f or --force : forcing running mode , killing prevent process with forcing multiple run locking